A Fasting Week Day by Day: The Tannerhof Course

 |---|---|---|

-| Before arrival | Relief at home | One or more relief days, for example as a fruit, potato, vegetable or raw-food day.
-How many is your choice. |
+| Before arrival | Relief at home | One or more relief days, for example as a fruit, potato, vegetable or raw-food day. |

-| Arrival day | Relief day | A light vegetable plate in the evening prepares the body for fasting. |
+| Arrival day | Relief day | A light vegetable plate in the evening. |

-| 1st fasting day | Intake consultation & fasting start | First the medical conversation with history-taking, physical examination including bioimpedance analysis and medication review.
-Then, where suitable, the fasting start. |
+| 1st fasting day | Intake consultation & fasting start | First the medical conversation with history-taking, examination including bioimpedance analysis and medication review.
+Then, if suitable, the fasting start. |

-| 2nd–3rd day | Transition days | Metabolism shifts; weakness, shakiness or headache can occur and are accompanied. |
+| 2nd–3rd day | Transition days | The metabolism shifts; weakness, shakiness or headache may occur. |

-| Fasting days | Five or more | Daily rhythm of tea, water, mild vegetable broth and fresh juice.
-The longer the fast, the deeper the effects. |
+| Fasting days | five or more | Daily rhythm of tea, water, mild vegetable broth and freshly pressed juice. |

-| Breaking the fast | Still a fasting day | Midday a small faster's broth, then the apple — raw or steamed, each bite chewed many times. |
+| Breaking the fast | still counts as fasting | Midday a small faster's broth, then the apple. |

 | Rebuilding days | ~1/3 of fasting time | Gradual return to solid food and stimulants. |